Site logo

 However, they also share a few additional properties.
 For instance, most broncs are medium-size horses between 15 and 16 hands.
 Furthermore, broncos have smaller tails, manes, and ears than the average horse.

-What’s a Mustang Horse?
+What is a Mustang Horse?

 The Mustang is a horse breed originally from the western US.
 Historians believe they are descendants of colonial Iberian horses that first arrived from mainland Mexico in the 1600s.
-When the explorers left, the remaining horses spread throughout the west, living exclusively in the wild.

 The feral horses lived mainly between the Great Plains and the Pacific Northwest, where thousands were rounded up and used in World War One.

 The remaining herds lived on the public lands west of the Continental Divide until the Bureau of Land Management (BLM) relocated them to herd management areas.
-BLM also watches the reproduction rates to prevent overpopulation and oversees adoption processes.

 Characteristics of a Mustang Horse